 He’d actually been at the house twice before I remembered to give him the pants.
 When my husband saw them still draped across the chair he was stunned, “Why didn’t you give Manny the Carhartts????”
 I forgot.
 Is there a pattern here?
 Anyway, Manny showed up again the next day and my husband, grinning like a proud parent, handed the pants over while I explained how I’d bought them right before that big important meeting he’d attended in Juarez, and then I’d forgotten all about them.

 There was a subtle softening in Manny’s face.
 He reached for the pants like they were his long-lost bicycle from back home, or his first soccer ball or his first girlfriend (similar affection, I assume).
 The pants remained folded for a minute as he held them horizontal, one hand on top, and yes, he caressed them, as his father-in-law had done.
 He put the pants on and adjusted the suspenders, snapped the millions of snaps on the legs, flattened the pockets and stroked the fabric.

 “Look,” he said quietly.
 “They fit just right.”

 I asked Manny if he thought the Carhartts would come in handy at work.
 “Oh,” he whispered, “Yessssss.”

 Then, and I shit you not, he giggled.

 It’s universal, I suspect.
-I can imagine professional suit and tie types wearing a pair of tan colored Carhartt overalls with the same kind of oozy satisfaction my working class men feel when they think of theirs.
+I imagine professional suit and tie types wear Carhartt overalls with the same kind of oozy satisfaction my working class men feel when they wear theirs.
 Carhartt overalls are like a wearable man-cave.
 Manly.
 Weird.